All Products

 allowVolumeExpansion

-You can set this parameter only for General-purpose NAS file systems.
-If you enable this feature, a directory quota is configured for the PV that is dynamically created by the StorageClass to limit the available capacity.
+This parameter is supported only for General-purpose NAS file systems.
+If you enable this parameter, a directory quota is configured for the PV that is dynamically created by the StorageClass to limit the available capacity.
 You can also update the PVC to expand the volume capacity.
-For more information, see Set a directory quota for a dynamically provisioned NAS volume.
+For more information, see Set directory quotas for dynamically provisioned NAS volumes.

 Note